JanssenProject/jans/README.md

 ### History

-The initial code was ported by [Gluu](https://gluu.org), based on version 4.2 of it's identity and access management (IAM) platform.
+The initial code was ported by [Gluu](https://gluu.org), based on version 4.2 of its identity and access management (IAM) platform.
 Gluu launched in 2009 with the goal of creating an enterprise-grade open source distribution of IAM components.
 In 2012, Gluu started work on an OAuth Authorization Server to implement OpenID Connect, which they saw as a promising next-generation replacement for SAML.
 This project was called [oxAuth](https://github.com/GluuFederation/oxauth), and over time, became the core component of the Gluu Server.
 Gluu has submitted many [self-certifications](https://openid.net/certification/) at the OpenID Foundation.
 Today, it is  one of the most comprehensive OpenID Connect Providers.

 In 2020, Gluu decided to democratize the governance of the oxAuth project by moving it to the Linux Foundation.
 The name of the project was changed from oxAuth to Janssen, to avoid any potential trademark issues.
 Gluu felt that a collaboration with the Linux Foundation would help to build a larger ecosystem.

 ### Why the name Janssen?

 Pigeons (or doves if you like...) are universally regarded as a symbol of peace.
 But they are also fast.
-Powered by a handful of seeds, a well trained racing pigeon can fly 1000 kilometers in a day.
+Powered by a handful of seeds, a well-trained racing pigeon can fly 1000 kilometers in a day.
 The Janssen brothers of Arendonk in Belgium bred the world's fastest family of racing pigeons.
 Complex open source infrastructure, like competitive animal husbandry, requires incremental improvement.
 Janssen racing pigeons revolutionized the sport.
 The Janssen Project seeks to revolutionize identity and access management.